Aayush-1999/ChatLog/README.md

 Chat Log Server.

-## Steps for making chart
+## Steps for running

-- Copy & Paste your data or Upload your excel/csv file
+- Clone the repo.
-- Edit your data ( Change datatype of your values, fill empty cells, add or delete columns,rows and cells )
+- cd into the repo and run `npm install`.
-- Edit your chart ( Customization and Annotation )
+- Run `node app.js`.
-- Copy the embedded link of your chart or download the chart as png image.
+- Postman curl request and screenshots are in Postman folder.

 ## Technologies Used